-You have to consider what a project to achieve when evaluating how good it is.
+You have to consider what a project is trying to achieve when evaluating how good it is.
 This project achieved exactly that which it set out to achieve; to animate A Christmas Carol.
 It was unconcerned with frills or interpretation.

 As such rating it as I have done this past week becomes incredibly difficult.
 As an adaptation of A Christmas Carol it is far from Superior but as a short film in its own right it is absolutely exceptional.